Nutribuddy-2k23/Nutribuddy-Main/README.md

 2. The HW components are easily available in market when produced enmasse the cost will futher come down
 4. Highly portable
 5. Educates the user by explaining the plant condition using Text-To-Speech (In future, we have planned to provide real time regional langugage translation as well)
-6. Uses state of the art tech - AI, computer vision, IoT to name a few
+6. Uses state of the art tech - AI, computer vision, IoT
 7. Uses 'responsible' & 'ethical' AI practices by maintaining transparency and accountability throughout
 8. Employed Design Thinking in designing phase